Decent-Partners/Decent-overview/README.md

 **MUST**
 - research, define and document the key components of full stack Web3 media (e.g. NFTs, storage, streaming, identity, reputation)
 - agree on a series of valuable community metrics that can be derived from the collected data
+- address any opportunities and/or challenges on a monthly base with the wider collective.
 - define a series of metrics to collect from the various APIs and services
 - collect information from social media
 - define a series of heuristics to activate on top of the collected data to infer community metrics